ongr-io/ElasticsearchBundle/Resources/doc/mapping.rst

 In the settings node user may choose a specific configuration for that connection with index settings.

 In managers configuration ``mappings`` is optional.
-If there are no mappings defined it will look up through all bundles ``Document`` folders.
+If there are no mappings defined, it will look up through all ``Document`` folders contained in a bundle.
 If ``debug`` is set to true, profiler and logging will be enabled (by default it is set to false).

 Document mapping
 ----------------